Civil harassment and criminal harassment in the UK what is the difference

 Do you need to inform your harasser ahead of an application for an injunction under the Protection from Harassment Act

-You can include all the different headings, such as breach of privacy, breach data, defamation of character and malicious falsehood in one single letter and then in one single civil court claim.
-A civil injunction can often bring a quick resolution to these types of matters but at the same time, although it is rare, some defendant can be extremely difficult, irrational or unreasonable, which means, a case, as good as it might be, could go on for some time.
+You can include all the different headings, such as breach of privacy, breach of data, defamation of character and malicious falsehood in one single letter and then in one single civil court claim.
+A civil injunction can often bring a quick resolution to these types of matters but at the same time, although it is rare, some defendants can be extremely difficult, irrational or unreasonable, which means, a case, as good as it might be, could go on for some time.

 Whilst it is possible to apply to the court for an injunction for breach of privacy and for harassment without giving prior notice to your harasser, it is often better to consider writing to the defendant first and sending them a detailed cease and desist letter prior to attending court.
-This is because the court is more certain to grant a privacy or a harassment injunction if the court is certain that the respondent had been notified about their wrongdoings and had not ceased and desist with their harassing conduct.
+This is because the court is more certain to grant a privacy or a harassment injunction if the court is certain that the respondent had been notified about their wrongdoings and had not ceased and desisted with their harassing conduct.

 If you were to attempt to apply for an injunction without giving prior notice to your harasser, the court might refuse our request and ask us to give notice to your harasser first and then come back for a hearing.
 This is likely to cause a delay and set you back emotionally and financially.
 On the other end, there are cases where there is a real concern that upon being notified of the intention to obtain a privacy or a harassment injunction against them, the harasser would escalate their harassing conduct or go on to publish private information.

-Therefore, the decision, whether to give the respondent notice of the injunction application, has to be considered on a case by case basis.
+Therefore, the decision, of whether to give the respondent notice of the injunction application, has to be considered on a case by case basis.
 In most cases, harassers are highly responsive to a letter before legal action or to a cease and desist letter.
-The letter before legal action, gives the harasser an opportunity to resolve the matter without being taken to court.
+The letter before legal action gives the harasser an opportunity to resolve the matter without being taken to court.

 Therefore, an effective harassment cease and desist letter should include certain conditions to which the harasser will need to agree and any agreement reached, should be then be put in a formal settlement agreement approved and signed by a judge.